CCIL Awards for Excellence in Scholarship

 The CCIL Scholarly Paper Award is conducted every two years for scholarly papers that make a substantial contribution to the international law literature.

-CALL FOR SCHOLARLY PAPER SUBMISSIONS FOR 2023 NOW OPEN
+CALL FOR THE 2025 SCHOLARLY PAPER SUBMISSIONS IS CLOSED.

 The same paper may not be submitted more than once.
 Co-authored papers may be submitted if the primary author is eligible to submit a paper.
 Copyright in any paper submitted remains the property of the author(s) or the publisher.
 The committee will only accept one paper per author.
 Papers longer than 60 pages in length are not normally considered.